PhD in Supply Chain Management

 National prominence among leading universities requires, among other things, a strong faculty research orientation.
-Maryland's faculty clearly has this orientation and the research efforts of faculty members has led to numerous publications in leading academic journals.
+Maryland's faculty clearly has this orientation and the research efforts of faculty members have led to numerous publications in leading academic journals.
 The members of the Supply Chain Management faculty are also active in various editorial and reviewing capacities for the leading journals.
-High quality teaching is an essential requirement demanded of our Supply Chain Management faculty and the faculty's teaching efforts has consistently ranked among the best in the College.
+High-quality teaching is an essential requirement demanded of our Supply Chain Management faculty and the faculty's teaching efforts have consistently ranked among the best in the College.

 8. COMPUTER RESOURCES

 Through the University of Maryland and the Robert H. Smith School of Business, students have access to a wide array of software packages that may be used for research purposes.